Advaya24/bankmachine_simulation/phase2/README.txt

                 ** For "From" and "To", please enter the currency of a certain country that you would like to check exchange rates for.
 For example, from "CAD" (Canadian) to "USD" (American).
             * Mortgage calculator: helps the client calculate their mortgage.
-Note that principal should be entered like any monetary value (2 decimal places) and interest rates are entered as a whole number (% form without the "%" sign).
+Note that principal should be entered like any monetary value (2 decimal places) and interest rate is given as any positive number (% form without the "%" sign).

     # Update profile